 In 2002, the ARVO Foundation established and awarded its first travel grants.
-As of 2016, the Foundation has provided partial support for travel expenses for 722 U.S. and international researchers to report their work at the ARVO Annual Meeting.
-View the history of travel grant recipients here.
-The Foundation currently offers 24 travel grants that support 122 researchers annually.
+As of 2017, the Foundation has supported travel expenses for 864 researchers from around the world to report their work at the ARVO Annual Meeting.
+The Foundation currently offers 28 travel grants that support over 140 researchers annually.

 Travel grants are awarded based on abstracts submitted to the ARVO Annual Meeting.
 Grants are awarded to the highest scored abstract meeting the travel grant criteria.
 No special application beyond submitting an abstract is necessary to be considered for a travel grant.